doctor-entropy/Sheet-Music-Reader/README.md

 * Plays notes only from 2nd Octave 'G' to 4th Octave 'C' on the Bass Cleft and from 4th Octave 'C' to 5th Octave 'G' on Treble Cleft

-* This specific program on my GitHub profile can play the given images perfectly, but for other images the images for notes must be appropriately selected using MatLab's 'imcrop' function.
+* This specific program on my GitHub profile can play the given images perfectly, but for other images, the images for notes must be appropriately selected using MatLab's 'imcrop' function.
 (For more details, please message me: gauthamv93@yahoo.com)

 #### Check out my work on YouTube: